kofm/sommit-dashboard/README.md

 MFA helps us to synthesize and visualize complex and numerous data, revealing underlying patterns and relationships that might not be apparent when looking at the variables separately.

-<a id="orgb2de733"></a>
+<a id="orgdb9afe1"></a>

 ### MFA implementation

-For statistics nerds (🤓), the following is the actual code that generated the MFA on which the dashboard relies.
+For statistics nerds (🤓), the following is the actual R code that generated the MFA on which the dashboard relies, using the [FactoMineR](http://factominer.free.fr/factomethods/multiple-factor-analysis.html) R package.

     mfa <- FactoMineR::MFA(
       sommit_data,